philipperkins2020/Portfolio/README.md

 ## Description

-In this assignment I updated my Portfolio using Bootstrap's framework.
-I also updated my portfolio to include my LinkedIn link and my resume.
+In this assignment I updated my Portfolio with my github page linked and as well as a fresh resume.
+I also pinned three projects on my github homepage.
+I also added Project 2 to my portfolio.

 ## Usage